pmndrs/react-three-fiber/pitfalls.md

 return <mesh ref={ref} />
 ```

-✅ Or, subscribe to your state [in a way that doesn't re-render](https://github.com/react-spring/zustand#transient-updates-for-often-occuring-state-changes):
+✅ Or, subscribe to your state [in a way that doesn't re-render](https://github.com/react-spring/zustand#transient-updates-for-often-occuring-state-changes) the component:

 ```jsx
 const ref = useRef()